Don Carlos, Bukidnon: Soil type

-There are 3 types of soil that cover the municipality.
-These soils, which are generally clay, are Kidapawan Clay, Adtuyon Clay and Macolod Clay.
+The Municipality of Don Carlos covers a total agricultural land area of 24,035.13 hectares, distributed across 29 barangays.
+All soil types within the municipality are classified as suitable for agriculture, supporting the area's strong agrarian economy.

+The dominant soil type is Kidapawan clay and Kidapawan clay loam, covering a combined area of approximately 12,020.76 hectares, which accounts for about 50.03% of the municipality’s total land area.
+This soil type is present in 23 barangays, making it the most widely distributed and utilized for crop production.

+Following this is Adtuyon clay, covering 9,569.14 hectares or 39.82% of the total area.
+It is prominent in upland and rolling terrain barangays such as Maraymaray (with the largest single Adtuyon clay area at 2,413.01 ha), Sinangguyan, and Old Nongnongan.

+Macolod clay accounts for 2,123.98 hectares or 8.84%, found primarily in barangays such as Maraymaray, San Nicolas, and Kibatang.
+This soil type is typically located in hilly areas and is prone to erosion, but suitable for crops like sugarcane and fruit trees.

+The least represented soil type is La Castellana clay loam, which occupies only 321.24 hectares or 1.34% of the total area.
+It is found in small patches in barangays like Embayao and San Roque, and is noted for its good tilth and fertility, ideal for high-value vegetable and fruit crops.

+Don Carlos has a diverse soil composition, with a strong dominance of Kidapawan clay types.
+This variety supports a wide range of agricultural activities across different elevations and terrains, reinforcing the municipality’s status as an agriculturally productive area in Bukidnon.

 Topography

 The terrain of the municipality of Don Carlos is generally flat except the mountain range on the eastern part of the municipality.
 The highest elevation is 700 m above sea level and the lowest elevation is 300 m below sea level.

 Slope

 Flat to gently sloping areas ranging in slope from 0-8% is the most prevalent terrain in the municipality, which covers 198.96 km2 (93.09%) of the total land area of the municipality.
 Moderately sloping to undulating lands ranging in slope from 8-18% occupies approximately 7.65 km2.
 Rolling to moderately steep lands, sloping from 18 to 30%, covers 4.19 km2 of land.
 Areas with slope above 30% covers 2920.09 km2.

 Climate

 The municipality's climate falls under the third type.
 Climate under this type experiences rainy season in the months of April to September.
 The latest data from the DA shows that the months July to November registered the highest average annual rainfall that reached its peak in the month of July at 642 mm.